 Examples of our Stakeholders include:

 There are different levels of partner engagement available, from in-kind support (e.g. co-supervision, access to data and facilities, participation in FRESH activities), to full financial support of a studentship.
-We are keen to achieve ‘CASE’ status on as many of our projects as possible, which requires an investment of a minimum of £1,000 per annum and a 3 to 18 month placement for the student.
+We are keen to achieve ‘CASE’ status on as many of our projects as possible.

 So if your organisation wants to get involved in FRESH, here are a few options: